ralf-meyer/molSimplify/README.md

 ### via conda
 We currently recommend installation via the [Conda](https://conda.io/docs/) package management system.
-1. Prerequisite: have [Anaconda or miniconda](https://www.anaconda.com/distribution/) installed on your system.
+1. Prerequisite: have [Anaconda or miniconda](https://www.anaconda.com/distribution/) installed on your system. **For M1 Macs, please use [Miniforge](https://github.com/conda-forge/miniforge) for Mac OSX arm64.**

 2. Clone molSimplify source from github.